bcaffo/LittleInferenceBook/manuscript/05_variation.md

 Recall that we calculated the variance of a die roll as 2.92 earlier on in this chapter.
 Notice each of the histograms are centered there.
-In addition, the get more concentrated around 2.92 as more the variances are comprised of more dice.
+In addition, they get more concentrated around 2.92 as more the variances are comprised of more dice.